kubecrew/chartscan/README.md

 3. Commit your changes (`git commit -m "Add feature"`).
 4. Push to the branch (`git push origin feature-name`).
 5. Open a pull request.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments

-- Built with [Cobra](https://github.com/spf13/cobra) for CLI management.
-- Utilizes [briandowns/spinner](https://github.com/briandowns/spinner) for loading indicators.
-- Inspired by the need for streamlined Helm chart debugging.